Here’s the big takeaway, right at the top, because this could get a little confusing later on:

 And what’s even further obvious is that Zhang and her team are the embodiment of Toyota Motor North America’s new cultural framework.
 Challenging what’s possible?
 Check.
 Thinking innovatively?
 That’s their job.
 Growing their people’s capabilities?
 Well, when your breakthroughs are things that have never been seen in the world, there’s a good chance personal growth was at the forefront.
 Collaborations across boundaries?
 Their discoveries were an effort of the 30 team members Zhang oversees.
 That takes a ton of teamwork.

-Bending the Light -- Zhang's light cloaking technology, which can make objects seemingly disappear, isn't magic.
+Bending the Light -- Zhang's light cloaking technology, which makes objects seemingly disappear, isn't magic.
 It's science.
 (Photos by Brian Watkins)

 Zhang and her team mastered innovative thinking by creating an “invisibility cloak” with mirrors and polarizing lenses.
 The cloak device is a cigar box shaped item.
 It’s solid, except for a square hole in the middle.
 At her office at TTC, she takes a metal, very nontransparent yellow cylinder bar, slides it into the hole at the top, and holds the box at eye level.
 The yellow cylinder completely disappears; you can now see directly through the box and, seemingly, the bar.